Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 The player will die in one hit.
 (Enemies must have predictable patterns that the player can learn.
 The player should **always** feel like their deaths are due to mistakes on their part and not something unfair that the game did.)

 # Upgrading
-The player will have 4 stages of upgrades available to unlock in any given run.
+The player will have 5 stages of upgrades available to unlock in any given run.
-0. Player starts at this level
+1. Player starts at this level
-1. Major boost to weapon damage.
+2. Major boost to weapon damage.
 Minor Boost to other stats.
 Projectiles change shape to something more pointy
-2. Major boost to Firerate, absolute stream of bullets at this level.
+3. Major boost to Firerate, absolute stream of bullets at this level.
 (Flame effect out gun exhaust)
-3. Boost to all stats (Flame effect turns into plasma.
+4. Boost to all stats (Flame effect turns into plasma.
 Projectiles now shine a special color)
-4. SliceShot Cooldown removed & Range/Area increased (Show overflowing line of energy along gun tip)
+5. SliceShot Cooldown removed & Range/Area increased (Show overflowing line of energy along gun tip)

 How does the player upgrade?
 Write down later
 Maybe have set upgrades after bosses?
 So every third level?
-I don't know
+I don't know yet

 # Default Player Controls: